The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 These flats are meant to provide affordable housing for Singaporeans, especially young couples planning to start a family.
 Hence, they are typically priced lower than private residential properties.

-Additionally, there are restrictions on the ownership and renting out of HDB flats.
-HDB flats are meant for owner-occupiers, and they must stay in the property for a minimum of 5 years before they can sell.
-HDB flat owners are also not allowed to rent out entirely or sublet to others without prior approval from HDB.
+Additionally, there are restrictions on the ownership and rental of HDB flats.
+As HDB flats are meant for owner-occupation, they must stay in the property for a minimum of 5 years before they can sell.
+HDB flat owners are also not allowed to rent out their flats entirely or sublet to others without prior approval from HDB.

-Foreigners are not eligible to purchase a HDB flat while a Singapore permanent resident (SPR) family can only buy a HDB resale flat after they have received their SPR status for at least three years.
+Foreigners are not eligible to purchase HDB flats while a Singapore permanent resident (SPR) families can only buy HDB resale flats after they have received their SPR status for at least three years.

 Despite these restrictions, HDB flats can be a great option for those looking for affordable homes.

-Nowadays, HDB flats are generally well-connected by public transportation and are located near various amenities such as schools, parks, and shopping malls.
-It is the most common housing option, making up 80% of the Singapore property market.
+Nowadays, HDB flats are generally well-connected by public transportation and are located near amenities such as schools, parks, food centres, and shopping malls.
+It is the most common housing option in Singapore, making up 80% of the Singapore property market.

 At the same time, the government has introduced various policies to upkeep HDB flats and estates.
 These include the Home Improvement Programme (HIP), Neighbourhood Renewal Programme (NRP), and Lift Upgrading Programme (LUP).
-These programmes will help to ensure HDB flat dwellers enjoy a quality living environment.
+These programmes have helped to ensure HDB flat dwellers enjoy a quality living environment.

 [Important Note: In order to keep HDB flats affordable, only 30% of a household’s monthly income (Mortgage Servicing Ratio) can be set aside for monthly mortgage payments.
 This more stringent home financing framework will have a limiting effect on the potential capital appreciation of HDB flats].